Fritz Walter: Return to Germany

 Upon his return in 1945, Walter, who by now suffered from malaria, again played for Kaiserslautern, leading them to German championships in 1951 and 1953.
-Walter coached VfR Kaiserslautern during the 1948-1949 season and helped them win the 1948-1949 Westpfälzischen Amateurliga.
+Walter coached VfR Kaiserslautern during the 1948–49 season and helped them win the 1948–49 Westpfälzischen Amateurliga.
 Sepp Herberger recalled Walter to the national team in 1951, and he was named captain.

 He was captain of the West German team that won their first World Cup in 1954, beating Hungary.
 He and his brother, Ottmar Walter, became the first brothers to play in a World Cup winning team.

 In 1956, after the crackdown by the Soviets of the Hungarian Uprising, the Hungarian football team were caught away from home, and for two years, Fritz managed their games and provided the financial backing and in small measure, paid them back for having saved him from deportation to the Soviet Union.
 Walter received his last cap during the semi-final against Sweden in the 1958 World Cup, suffering an injury which ended his international career, and he retired from football in 1959.

 Later life and legacy

-The home stadium of FC Kaiserslautern was renamed the Fritz-Walter-Stadion in 1985.
+The home stadium of 1.
+FC Kaiserslautern was renamed the Fritz-Walter-Stadion in 1985.

 Fritz Walter was named an honorary captain of the German football squad in 1958.
-The other four are Uwe Seeler, Franz Beckenbauer, Lothar Matthäus and Bettina Wiegmann.
+The other five are Uwe Seeler, Franz Beckenbauer, Lothar Matthäus, Bettina Wiegmann and Jürgen Klinsmann.

 Walter died in Enkenbach-Alsenborn on 17 June 2002, aged 81.
 It was his dream to see the World Cup 2006 in "his" town Kaiserslautern as the town had not been selected in the smaller tournament of 1974, but it was denied with his death.
 But on the fourth anniversary of his death on 17 June 2006, the United States played Italy in Kaiserslautern and a minute of silence was observed in his memory.
 Today people may visit the "Fritz Walter Haus" in the town of Enkenbach-Alsenborn approx. 20 km east of Kaiserslautern (first exit from Kaiserslautern on Bundesautobahn 6 direction Mannheim).

-In November 2003, to celebrate UEFA's 50th anniversary, the German Football Association selected him as its Golden Player of the past 50 years (from 1954 to 2003).
+In November 2003, to celebrate UEFA's 50th anniversary, the German Football Association (DFB) selected him as its Golden Player of the past 50 years (from 1954 to 2003).

 During the eighties and nineties, there was another successful Bundesliga striker called "Fritz Walter", who mainly played for VfB Stuttgart.
 Although he had no relationship to the great Kaiserslautern captain, sports fans jokingly called him "Fritz Walter junior".

 In 2005, the Fritz Walter Medal, a series of annual awards which were established in his honour, and which are given by the German Football Association to youth footballers in Germany, was first awarded.